Feedback on the draft Maritime Spatial Plan and its consideration

 - Special characteristics of the Gulf of Finland planning area 2019 (in Finnish)

-- Special characteristics of the Archipelago Sea and southern part of the Bothnian Sea planning area 2019 (in Finnish)
+- Special characteristics of the Archipelago Sea and Southern Bothnian Sea planning area 2019 (in Finnish)

-- Special characteristics of the Northern Bothnian Sea, Quark and Bothnian Bay planning area 2019 (in Finnish)
+- Special characteristics of the Northern Bothnian Sea, Quark and Bay of Bothnia planning area 2019 (in Finnish)

-- Finnish coast line – Built and unbuilt areas – DRAFT (in Finnish)
+- Finnish coastline – Built and unbuilt areas (in Finnish)

 You can find the schedules and locations of the regional future workshops here.